raksonibs/rbook/ch2.md

     };
 });

 Fairly simple Angular code.
-Notice the $$postDigest, which has a good explanation by the guys at code mentor (refer to the footnote 6).
-Important to note is that Angular 2.0 is much more modular and composable than the above.
+Notice the $$postDigest, which is given a good explanation by the guys at code mentor (refer to footnote 6).
+Important to note here is that Angular 2.0 is much more modular and composable than the above.

 Raw Dom
 <script type="text/html" id="raw-template">